ramandeepak/COVID19Tracker/README.md

 # COVID19Tracker
-COVID-19 Tracker - A simple web app that provides the pandemic distribution statistics
+COVID-19 Tracker - A simple web app that provides the pandemic distribution statistics.
+This app is basically feeding off of the free API provided by https://covid19api.com/

 To setup the project on your local machine follow the steps below: